 Make sure you’re RSVP status is correct.
 Double check the start time and ensure you can make it.
 If you can’t, please change your RSVP status and let the DM know as soon as possible.
 If it’s an in-person event, check the location on Google Maps to ensure you know where it is.
 If it’s virtual, make sure you have a decent computer and internet connection.
 Test your webcam and microphone prior to the event.

 The easiest way to have a character prepared is to download a pre-made character sheet from Digital Dungeon Master.
 Select the class you want to play, select one of the options the class provides, and then select the level that matches the event description.
 You can read about the classes here.

 If you’re more confident in your D&D skills, you can build a character yourself.
 This can be done the old fashioned way via paper character sheets and a pencil or on a platform like D&D Beyond (which makes it pretty easy and automates a lot of things).
-You can also build a character in Astral, but it’s a little more challenging and time consuming.
+You can also build a character in virtual tabletops like Astral, but it’s a little more challenging and time consuming.
 If you need help understanding the 5e character sheet, check out our in-depth character sheet guide.

-3. Create your Astral account
+3. Create your virtual tabletop account

 4. Join our Discord server